VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

 You can use Scala CLI to test your code compatibility with various versions of `java` (no manual installation of java is required).It automatically downloads the specified version of java.

-The following snippet used the new method `Files.writeString` from `java` 11.
+The following snippet uses the new method `Files.writeString` from Java 11.

 ```scala name:Main.scala
 import java.nio.file.Files